ScootKit/scnx-docs/docs/scnx/guilds/bots.md

 ## Sharing Logs {#sharing-logs}

 Before we start, a quick explanation about Logs and why you might get asked to share them.
 Each bot is its own process on SCNX, hosted on a real, physical server.
-As such process, it generates Log-Files.
-In these Logs-Files your bot documents what it's doing and writes down the reason for failures or issues.
+As such process, it generates log files.
+In these logs files your bot documents what it's doing and writes down the reason for failures or issues.
 Our staff needs these logs to diagnose problems and offer your solutions - or if they are bugs in the bot themselves - to fix them.